Hammel Houses

 The Hammel Houses are a public housing project by the New York City Housing Authority.
 The project began in 1952 and consists of 712 apartments housing 1,602 residents in fourteen seven-story buildings.
-They are located in Hammels, Queens on the Rockaway peninsula just west of the Arvern by the Sea development.
+They are located in Hammels, Queens on the Rockaway peninsula just west of the Arverne by the Sea development.

 History

 The general locale was named for Louis Hammel, who owned a hotel in the area and donated land in 1878 for construction of a railroad station which called Hammels station.
 The area picked up the name from the station and it began to develop as people took the train out from Manhattan and Brooklyn to live near or play at Rockaway beach.
 The rise of the automobile allowed people to travel to other beaches they liked more and the area declined as Hammels was patronized mostly by lower-income people.

 Development

 The idea for the project was first announced at a Rockaway Chamber of Commerce dinner by a representative of the chairman of the New York City Housing Authority on January 28, 1951.
 By May of that year the City Planning Commission had approved the architectural plans for the project.
 Nearly a year later it filed the plans with the federal government.
 However, a cut proposed by Congress to the budget for the federally funded housing program threatened to end the project.
 Nevertheless, New York City bought the land for the Hammel Houses on July 16, 1952, making it one of the city's early housing projects.
 By July, 1954 the Authority was accepting residency applications, with construction expected to be completed in September.
 The first building opened on time, with a new building expected to open every succeeding month.
 A large playground was built the following year that featured slides, swings, a jungle gym, sand pit and wading pool.